prataprc/prataprc.github.io.v1/_contents/error-poetry.rst

 every thing that follow becomes pure, and leaves rest of the programming world scratching its head …

+asserts, exceptions and error-returns - looks like sharpest minds in our industry are still deciphering a clean way out.

 IMHO given such a loaded situation if programmer handles exceptions and errors bad-ly is he/she the only person